Towards Online Robot Interaction Adaptation to Human Upper-limb Mobility Impairments in Return-to-Work Scenarios: Experiments and Results

 \section{Experiments and Results}

-To showcase the key features of our framework and support our claims, we conducted both simulations and a multi-subject experiment in handover tasks.
+To demonstrate the key features of our framework, we conducted simulations and a multi-subject experiments in handover tasks (see video at \href{https://youtu.be/8FfaMXwcMns}{https://youtu.be/8FfaMXwcMns}).
 First, simulations modelled full and partial upper-limb impairments to demonstrate the robot's ability to adapt interaction poses across different impairments, human configurations, and transferred objects.
-Second, we verified that the optimisation of the human-robot coupled chain respects joint-level and task constraints during the pre-handover approach phase and promotes residual mobility use based on impairment severity.
-Third, we performed a multi-subject experiment with emulated impairments to evaluate the effectiveness of the proposed method, comparing it with state-of-the-art ergonomic approaches.
+Second, we verified that the optimisation of the human-robot coupled chain satisfies joint-level and task constraints during the pre-handover approaching phase and promotes residual mobility use based on impairment severity.
+Third, we compared a multi-subject experiment with emulated impairments against state-of-the-art approaches.